wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/analyzing-feedback.rst

 .. image:: images/feedback-analysis.png
    :alt: Feedback analysis pane

-This view can be used to calculate optimal feedback gains for a PD or P controller for your mechanism (via `LQR <https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator>`__).
+This view can be used to calculate optimal feedback gains for a PD or P controller for your mechanism (via :term:`LQR`).

 Enter Controller Parameters
 ---------------------------